Paytm, India’s top mobile payments firm, gets approval to launch its own digital bank

 Rather than disrupting the status quo, Paytm wants to make banking more accessible.
 Sharma said Paytm will work with traditional banks “to offer loans for lending [and] share data.”
 He positioned Paytm Payments Bank as a more user-friendly option for new customers, much like a friendlier funnel for customers, with a particular focus on modernizing the passbook and other systems for the digital era.

-His ambitious longterm goal is for the the bank to support half a billion people in India.
+His ambitious longterm goal is for the bank to support half a billion people in India.
 Paytm is reportedly initially targeting 200 million banking and mobile wallet accounts within the next year.

 “In India, [there are] only 200-300 million people with banking services,” Sharma added.
 “We should get aggressive on them then add services like lending, wealth management [in partnership] with existing players.